Coleman Legal LLP Logo

 1. Acquired Brain Injury

-A brain injury that happens after birth and is not hereditary, congenital, or degenerative.
+A brain injury after birth is not hereditary, congenital, or degenerative.
 Acquired brain injuries can be traumatic or non-traumatic.

 The consequences of an acquired brain injury